 City Index is a great option for expert traders who seek a trading platform for buying and selling CFDs exclusively.
 CFDs are basically instruments for margin trading, meaning you are borrowing to invest more money than you have on hand.
 As such, it can dramatically increase both your gains and losses.
 Because of this nature, CFD trading is generally most advisable for seasoned experts.

-When it comes to trading CFDs, City Index stands out as one of the lowest cost options.
+When it comes to trading CFDs, City Index stands out as one of the lowest-cost options.
 While Saxo Markets' platform is still the cheapest for some options, City Index's CFD offering provides a more diverse CFD market access and its commission fees and CFD spreads are both competitive with Saxo's.
 City Index also offers a robust and competitive trading platform for forex trading.
-However, Saxo is still a better fit for investors who seek access to a diverse set of asset classes (e.g. equities, ETFs, bonds, etc.) with market leading commission.
+However, Saxo is still a better fit for investors who seek access to a diverse set of asset classes (e.g. equities, ETFs, bonds, etc.) with market-leading commissions.

 Honorable Mention for Trading CFDs: IG

 |IG||City Index||Saxo Markets (Classic Pricing)|